Participating Cities

 Osseo is committed to actively engaging in the Just Deeds mission so it can move towards rectifying the injustices of the past and fostering a more inclusive and equitable community.
 We recognize the power of language in perpetuating discrimination, but also that we have an opportunity to address that language and build a new legacy for our city.
 We hope that by taking part in Just Deeds we can ensure every Osseo resident feels at home.

-City of Osseo >
+City of Osseo >Mankato

 The Mankato City Council recently approved a Resolution to join the Just Deeds Coalition, allowing the City of Mankato to leverage community partners that support property owners in removing their discriminatory covenants at no charge, to raise awareness about the harmful legacy of the covenants and to discharge discriminatory covenants on city-owned properties.
 Mankato joins other city partners to acknowledge the impacts of racial covenants and to help address the housing disparities that exist within Mankato today.

-City of Mankato Just Deeds >
+City of Mankato >Vadnais Heights

-Request a Just Deeds speaker to address your neighborhood, school or community group.
+City of Plymouth >Request a Just Deeds speaker to address your neighborhood, school or community group.